syncfusion-content/wpf-docs/wpf/Autocomplete/AutoComplete-Filtering-Options.md

 Custom case
 {:.caption}

-N> Append mode always only works with StartsWith behavior.
+N> Append mode always works with StartsWith behavior.
 If the typed text is not the same as the start text of any item, nothing will be append even if the auto complete mode is set to Append or SuggestAppend.

 ## EndsWith

-Displays all matches that end with the typed characters in the control.
-This strategy is insensitive to the case.
+Displays all matches that ends with the typed characters in the control.
+This strategy is case-insensitive.

 {% tabs %}
 {% highlight xaml %}